 The evaluation questionnaire was designed to address the study objectives while minimizing the time burden on participants and site staff.
-However, in recognizing that not all participant-reported data elements will be complete, we have identified a minimum set of data elements for a survey to be considered “complete” for reporting purposes (see Table 1).
+However, in recognizing that not all participant-reported data elements will be complete, we have identified a minimum set of data elements for a survey to be considered “complete” for reporting purposes (see table below).
 We provide instructions below for how to create a report in REDCap to track this minimum set of data elements in your instance of REDCap for your internal use.

 Sites may use a larger set of data elements to classify participants’ records as complete for incentive purposes, but we request that you use the results of this report to identify “complete” cases and controls in bi-weekly reports.
 We also request that sites submit all data, regardless of “complete” status for minimum reporting.